Open Source Order of the Golden Dawn: History

 According to The Manifesto of the Open Source Order of the Golden Dawn, the Order had undertaken to revise the teachings of the original Victorian era Hermetic Order of the Golden Dawn system to work more effectively in the 21st century.
 This redaction of the original rituals has taken on the aspect of a number of principles, listed in the Manifesto as Open Source Magick, New Aeon, Freedom of Information, Thelema, Duty, Universalism, and Form and Function.

-In temple work, the OSOGD uses Egyptian, Enochian and Thelemic godforms in preference to the Judeo-Christian Archangels typical of the original Hermetic Order of the Golden Dawn.
+In temple work, the OSOGD used Egyptian, Enochian and Thelemic godforms in preference to the Judeo-Christian archangels typical of the original Hermetic Order of the Golden Dawn.
 According to the Manifesto, OSOGD teaches "a progressively tiered system of spiritual development designed to invoke the Higher or Divine Genius latent in every human being."

 Membership

 To actually join the Order, a person must have had regular access to its Lodge, which was located in the San Francisco Bay Area.
 The Order did not conduct distance initiations, and required that all initiates attend initiation rituals in person.